General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Experiments

+The performance of domain-specific models and pretrained models varies across different tasks.
 We observe that on the protein-ligand interaction and protein function annotation prediction task, the domain-specific models could outperform the general model architectures by a large margin.
 However, for the applications of PROTACs that exhibit complex interaction processes, the general framework EGNN exhibits great results.
+SaProt greatly outperforms other models in mutation effects prediction, including ESM-2.
+This is likely attributable to the Structure-Vocabulary, which reduces local sequence ambiguity and mitigates semantic confusion.